jhayes14/GAN/README.md

 ## How does this GAN work?

 I heavily borrowed from a number of other implementations [ [1](https://github.com/jacobgil/keras-dcgan) [2](https://github.com/skaae/torch-gan) [3](https://github.com/aleju/cat-generator) ].
 However, with the other implementations I could not produce (decent) images on a single CPU in a short time frame, so I took a new approach to jointly train G and D, guaranteeing neither becomes too strong with respect to the other.
-Both G and D are DCNNs (deep convolutional neural networks), Batch Normalization is used for G but not for D, as in previous experiments [4](http://torch.ch/blog/2015/11/13/gan.html), I found Batch Normalization in D made D far too good at distinguishing artifical images from real images.
+Both G and D are DCNNs (deep convolutional neural networks), Batch Normalization is used for G but not for D, as in previous experiments [ [4](http://torch.ch/blog/2015/11/13/gan.html) ], I found Batch Normalization in D made D far too good at distinguishing artifical images from real images.

 To ensure that neither G nor D become to good at their respective tasks, I first defined a margin of error, *e*, such that:

 |(training loss of G) - (training loss of D)| < *e* , for each training batch.

-The exact implementation results in the lesser of the training of loss of G and D swapping at each successive training batch, resulting in neither becoming too powerful.
+This results in the lesser of the training of loss of G and D swapping at each successive training batch, resulting in neither becoming too powerful.
+In other words, if (training loss of G)<(training loss of D), then at the next batch, (training loss of D)<(training loss of G).

-Training GANs is extremely tough, a lot of care has to be paid to the learning rate parameter (as well as other parameters), and takes a long time to get right.
+Training a GAN is extremely tough, a lot of care has to be paid to tuning the learning rate parameter (as well as other parameters), and takes a long time to get right.

 ## How to run